kragen/derctuo/markdown/hierarchical-state-space-learning.md

 *Du<sub>t</sub>* + *C*Σ*ᵢAⁱBu*<sub>*t*-*i*</sub>, *i* > 0.

-If we factor the feedback matrix *A* with an eigendecomposition *QΛQ*⁻¹, the eigenvectors *Q* give us the "vibrational modes" of the system, and the eigenvalues *Λ* tell us how fast they decay (or, possibly, grow).
+If we factor the feedback matrix *A* with an eigendecomposition *QΛQ*⁻¹, the eigenvectors *Q* give us the “vibrational modes” of the system, and the eigenvalues *Λ* tell us how fast they decay (or, possibly, grow).
 We can fold the *Q* and *Q*⁻¹ matrices into the *C* and *B* matrices respectively to reduce *A* to the diagonal matrix of